9 Eco-Dive Resorts in Southeast Asia: Sustainable Scuba Travel

 Outrigger Phi Phi Island Resort, Phi Phi Don, Thailand

 Outrigger is a sustainably-run jungle sanctuary on the spectacular island of Phi Phi Don.
-It’s one of Thailand’s top eco-friendly dive resorts and a place where you can discover the underwater wonders of the Andaman Sea away from the crowds.
+In our opinion, it’s one of Thailand’s top eco-friendly dive resorts and a place where you can discover the underwater wonders of the Andaman Sea away from the crowds.

 Not only has Outrigger Phi Phi Island Resort been awarded Travelife’s gold certification for sustainable tourism.
 It has also earned the prestigious Green Fin label from the Phuket Marine Biological Center.

-At this eco-resort in Southeast Asia, sustainability enhances rather than compromises the 5-star experience.
-Guests are encouraged to indulge in the resort’s luxurious amenities, while at the same time, protect the islands’ natural treasures.
+At this Southeast Asian eco-resort, sustainability enhances rather than compromises the 5-star experience.
+Guests can indulge in the resort’s luxurious amenities while participating in environmentally conscious experiences designed to protect the surrounding Andaman Sea.

 You can learn more about planning a sustainable dive vacation in Thailand here.